wokwi/wokwi-docs/docs/parts/wokwi-microsd-card.md

 ## Filesystem

 When you start the simulation, Wokwi creates a FAT16 file system and attaches it to the microSD card.
+The simulated card holds up to 8 MB.
 By default, Wokwi copies all your project files into the microSD card.

 ### Uploading binary files